lawrence-iviani/lisa/embedded/install.md

 It is required to run a ROS node, see Lisa ROS Bridge

 ### INSTALL
-Extract from: [Installing ROS Melodic on the Raspberry Pi](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Melodic%20on%20the%20Raspberry%20Pi), and adding the support for python3.
+Follow the guide in  [Installing ROS Melodic on the Raspberry Pi](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Melodic%20on%20the%20Raspberry%20Pi), and adding the support for python3.
+Follow all instructions for **ROS-Comm: (recommended)**
 In general use the option -DPYTHON_EXECUTABLE=/usr/bin/python3 when using catkin_make

+Furhter packages needed

 ```batch
 $ sudo pip3 install  empy rospkg catkin_pkg  defusedxml netifaces roslibpy